 Turning your cozy balcony or backyard into a space for dining, lounging and entertaining without the help of a pro is tricky, but it isn’t impossible.
 Of course, it’s nice to get the help of a landscape designer or decorator for bigger projects, but you can also maximize your small outdoor space on your own, affordably and strategically.
 Here are a few tips on getting the most out of your small space.

 Ditch anything drab and reach for colorful and cheerful additions like splashy outdoor rugs and throw pillows and vibrant entertaining essentials that reflect the bounty and natural colors of the outdoors.
-(Need help mixing and matching your throw pillows?
-Get creative with our mix and match tool!)

 Make friends with space-saving furniture